nickrallison/obs-std/test_vaults/reference_linked_noself/information_theory.md

 ### Memory Organization

 The organization of memory in a computer system is a critical aspect of computer architecture that directly influences how information is accessed and processed.
-Computer memory is hierarchically structured into registers, cache, main memory, and secondary storage, forming a memory hierarchy that balances cost, speed, and capacity to optimize overall system performance.
+Computer memory is hierarchically structured into registers, [[caching.md|cache]], main memory, and secondary storage, forming a memory hierarchy that balances cost, speed, and capacity to optimize overall system performance.

 ### Data Path and Control